PR has changed.

 PR and journalism move so quickly nowadays that it’s impossible to react to events and stories fast enough.

 Crisis management is an example of being reactive, as is news hijacking, or ‘newsjacking’.
-Rather than trying to create the news, you wait until the news comes to you and then scramble around figuring out what the plan is.
+Rather than trying to create the news, you wait until the news comes to you and then respond/ react accordingly.